 consignments containing live animals and parts or mortal remains of animals or humans;

-In the event of non-complete payment by the customer, zipmend reserves the right to refuse the service associated with the service or the product.
+If payment is not made in full by the customer, zipmend reserves the right to refuse the service associated with the service or product.

 6. Set-off, retention

-in the event of loss or damage to a shipment, the customer shall only be liable to the extent of the direct damage typical of the contract up to the statutory limits of liability.
+zipmend shall only be liable to the customer in the event of loss or damage to a shipment to the extent of the direct damage typical for the contract up to the statutory liability limits.

-If the customer has handed over a non-conditional shipment (see section 4) for carriage without expressly and in writing, and if damage to the shipment arises from the lack of suitableness of the consignment, it is presumed in favour of the carrier that the damage was caused by this danger.
-The special grounds for disclaimer or disclaimer pursuant to Section 425 para.
-2, 426 and 427 HGB or in the case of cross-border transport under Art.
-17 CMR remain unaffected.
+If the customer has handed over a consignment for carriage that is not in accordance with the conditions (cf. clause 4) without expressly pointing this out in writing, and if damage occurs to the consignment which, according to the circumstances of the case, could arise from the unsuitability of the consignment, it shall be presumed in favour of the carrier that the damage has arisen from this risk.
+The special grounds for reducing or excluding liability in accordance with §§ 425 (2), 426 and 427 of the German Commercial Code (HGB) or, in the case of cross-border transport, in accordance with Art.
+17 CMR, remain unaffected.

-A total loss is presumed if a shipment has not been delivered within 20 days, internationally, within 20 days after acceptance for delivery on national delivery.
-A written proof of delivery with the signature of the recipient relieves zipmend from the liability for total losses.
-The signature of a recipient in digital form and its reproduction is also recognised as proof of delivery.
+A total loss is presumed if a consignment has not been delivered within 20 days after acceptance for delivery in the case of national delivery, and not within 30 days internationally.
+A written proof of delivery with the signature of the recipient releases zipmend from liability for total losses.
+The signature of a recipient in digital form and its reproduction are also accepted as proof of delivery.

-In addition, only the customer can assert claims arising from the contract as a contractual partner of zipmend on presentation of the delivery receipt.
-Section 421 para.
-1 p.
-2 HGB is waived in this respect.
+Incidentally, claims arising from the contract can only be asserted by the customer as a contractual partner of zipmend upon presentation of the consignment receipt.
+Section 421 (1) sentence 2 of the German Commercial Code (HGB) is waived in this respect.

-All claims of the customer are time-barred in accordance with Section 439 of the German Commercial Code (HGB) or in the case of cross-border carriage in accordance with Art.
+All claims of the customer are subject to a limitation period in accordance with § 439 HGB or, in the case of cross-border transport, in accordance with Art.
 32 CMR.
-Insofar as claims are concerned that are not subject to the provisions of the freight contract in accordance with the German Commercial Code (HGB) or in the case of cross-border transport by the CMR, the statutory limitation periods shall apply.
-However, the limitation periods of Section 439 of the German Commercial Code (HGB) or Art.
+Insofar as claims are concerned which are not subject to the provisions of the freight contract in accordance with the German Commercial Code (HGB) or, in the case of cross-border transport, by CMR, the statutory limitation periods shall apply.
+However, the limitation periods of § 439 HGB or Art.
 32 CMR shall apply accordingly to claims arising from tortious liability of zipmend.

-Zipmend is liable for damage caused by transport contracts from collection to delivery of shipments with SDR 8.33 for each kilogram of the gross weight of the consignment (Section 431 of the German Commercial Code (HGB, Art.
+Zipmend is liable for damage to goods arising from contracts of carriage from collection to delivery of the shipments at 8.33 SDRs for each kilogram of the gross weight of the shipment (§ 431 HGB, Art.
 23 CMR).
-Upon request as well as written request from the customer, the liability for intra-German transports can be increased to up to 40 SDR/kg (liability corridor according to HGB).
+On request and request in text form on the part of the customer, the liability for intra-German transports can be increased to up to 40 SDRs/kg (liability corridor according to HGB).

-Liability for overruns of delivery times is limited to three times (Section 431 sec.
-3 HGB) for national (within Germany) freight transport as well as to the simple freight (Art.
-23 sec.
-5 CMR) for cross-border freight transport.
+Liability for exceeding delivery deadlines is limited to three times as much (§ 431 para.
+3 HGB) in the case of national (within Germany) carriages of goods (§ 431 para.
+3 HGB) and to that of freight (Art.
+23 para.
+5 CMR) in the case of cross-border freight transport.

 8 Data storage

-Zipmend or its subcontractors use electronic means to prove proper delivery and therefore store the data related to the service, e.g. the digitized form of the recipient's signature, date and time of delivery, for verification purposes.
+zipmend or its subcontractors use electronic means to prove proper delivery and therefore store the data related to the service, e.g. the digitized form of the recipient's signature, date and time of delivery, for verification purposes.

-You have the right to withdraw from this contract within 14 days without giving any reason.
+You have the right to revoke this contract within 14 days without giving any reason.

 Consequences of revocation

-Sample withdrawal form
+Sample revocation form

-10 Address and sender information on consignments
+10 Address and sender details

 The address must be ordered from top to bottom